IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 -   Including men's "interests, needs and priorities"[^4] in consultations;
 -   Evaluation of the participation process to ensure consultations result in better decisions.

-The Global Alliance of National Human Rights Institutions says "meaningful participation... at all levels is important to ensure an understanding of, and access for, a significant proportion of the population."^[General Observations of the Sub-Committee on Accreditation - GANHRI]
+The Global Alliance of National Human Rights Institutions says "meaningful participation... at all levels is important to ensure an understanding of, and access for, a significant proportion of the population."\[62]

 ### Poor Practice

 In the 2019 UPR cycle, the Commission had a public consultation with the disabled community that excluded disabled men.
 The Commission describes their consultation with the disabled community:

-> People with Disabilities
+> **People with Disabilities**
 > The Commission held two consultations with disabled women in Auckland and Wellington.
 The key issues raised were low levels of employment, access to education, violence and abuse and data
-> collection.^[New Zealand Human Rights Commission - New Zealand’s Third Universal Periodic Review Submission of New Zealand Human Rights Commission]
+> collection.\[16]

 ## Including men in your organisation

-The Paris Principles^[Principles relating to the Status of National Institutions (The Paris Principles)] are the minimum standards for National Human Rights Insitutions.
+The Paris Principles\[39] are the minimum standards for National Human Rights Insitutions.
 The principle of *pluralism* requires NHRIs to reflect broader society.
 GANRHI highlights the importance of a diverse staff:

 > A diverse decision-making and staff body facilitates the NHRI's appreciation of, and capacity to engage on, all human rights issues affecting the society in which it operates, and promotes the accessibility of the NHRI for all citizens.
 >
 > Pluralism refers to broader representation of national society.
-Consideration must be given to ensuring pluralism in the context of gender, ethnicity or minority status.^[General Observations of the Sub-Committee on Accreditation - GANHRI]
+Consideration must be given to ensuring pluralism in the context of gender, ethnicity or minority status.\[62]

-*A Manual on National Human Rights Institutions* recommends "the composition of the staff, and of any advisory committees or working groups, should reflect the broader community to ensure that the NHRI itself is able to hear the broadest range of voices and views".^[Asia Pacific Forum : A Manual for National Human Rights Institutions] The *Office of the High Commissioner for Human Rights*,^[National Human Rights Institutions : History, principles, roles and responsibilities] the *Committee on Elimination of Discrimination Against Women*^[Statement by the Committee on the Elimination of Discrimination against Women on its relationship with national human rights institutions E/CN.6/2008/CRP.1] and the *Commonwealth Secretariat*^[National Human Right Institutions Best Practice] recommend NHRIs have a gender-balanced staff.
+*A Manual on National Human Rights Institutions* recommends "the composition of the staff, and of any advisory committees or working groups, should reflect the broader community to ensure that the NHRI itself is able to hear the broadest range of voices and views".\[58] The *Office of the High Commissioner for Human Rights*,\[54] the *Committee on Elimination of Discrimination Against Women*\[25] and the *Commonwealth Secretariat*\[73] recommend NHRIs have a gender-balanced staff.

 The Commission should aim for a gender-balanced staff and include staff members who *act in the interests* of men and boys.
 Committees and working groups should also be gender balanced and include members who act in the interests of men and boys.

 ## Acting in the interests of men

 A man will not necessarily act in men's interests or be an expert on men's human rights.
 Similarly, experts in men's human rights are not necessarily men.
 Therefore, gender-balance itself is not sufficient to ensure that men's needs and interests are represented.
 The Commission should ensure that a significant proportion of its staff, working groups, committees, and consultations, etc. include people acting in men's interests.
-"Involving stakeholders representing a *diversity of interests* ensures that pluralism is built into the process and that civil society buys into the concept of an NHRI".^[National Human Rights Institutions : History, principles, roles and responsibilities]
+"Involving stakeholders representing a *diversity of interests* ensures that pluralism is built into the process and that civil society buys into the concept of an NHRI".\[54]

 # Capacity building